-Q: Can I charge a different fee for people that pay cash vs. those with insurance?
+Q: Can providers charge a different fee for people that pay cash vs. those with insurance?

-A: Laws vary from state-to-state but generally the answer is yes.
-In-network providers sometimes agree in their contracts to charge cash pay and insurance clients the same rate; however, if you are not bound by a contract, you can use a different fee schedule for clients.
-In states that this might be prohibited, doctors and alternative healthcare practitioners alike legally work around this stipulation by offering a pre-payment discount.
-Ex: If a client pays prior to 36 weeks, they qualify for a XX% discount.
-This same offer can be extended to insurance payers and a provider isn't being unfair.
+A: Laws vary from state-to-state but the answer is yes.
+In-network providers sometimes agree in their contracts to charge cash pay and insurance clients the same rate; however, if you are not bound by a contract, you can use a different fee schedule for clients with varying circumstances.
+In the rare case that this is prohibited, healthcare practitioners legally mitigate this stipulation by offering a pre-payment discount.
+Ex: If a patient pays upfront or by a deadline, they qualify for a XX% discount.
+This is no different that negotiating a discount with insurance payers in order to quickly process claims.

 Q: What are standards for documentation of healthcare services?

-Q: Do I have to use electronic charting?
+Q: Do providers have to use electronic charting?

 A: No, electronic records are not required.
-While most midwives use electronic health records, a few practices use paper charts.
+While many practitioners use electronic health records, a few practices continue to use paper charts.